 Can the District Council help me in this process?

 Yes we can.
-Although the naming of properties is your responsibility as the owner, if you ask us in writing we can help you by forwarding your proposed house name on an informal basis to the Royal Mail.
+Although the naming of properties is your responsibility as the owner, if you ask us in writing we can help you by forwarding your proposed house name on a formal basis to the Royal Mail.
 If they have no objection, we will let you know and also notify other interested parties on your behalf.

 General Address Queries